Imperial Diet (Holy Roman Empire): Religious bodies

 After the Peace of Westphalia, religious matters could no longer be decided by a majority vote of the colleges.
 Instead, the Reichstag would separate into Catholic and Protestant bodies, which would discuss the matter separately and then negotiate an agreement with each other, a procedure called the itio in partes.
 The Catholic body, or corpus catholicorum, was headed by the Archbishop-Elector of Mainz.

 The Protestant body, or corpus evangelicorum, was headed by the Elector of Saxony.
 At meetings of the Protestant body, Saxony would introduce each topic of discussion, after which Brandenburg-Prussia and Hanover would speak, followed by the remaining states in order of size.
 When all the states had spoken, Saxony would weigh the votes and announce a consensus.

-Frederick Augustus II, Elector of Saxony converted to Catholicism in 1697 in order to become King of Poland, but the Electorate itself remained officially Protestant and retained the directorship of the Protestant body.
+Frederick Augustus I, Elector of Saxony converted to Catholicism in 1697 in order to become King of Poland, but the Electorate itself remained officially Protestant and retained the directorship of the Protestant body.
 When the Elector's son also converted to Catholicism, Prussia and Hanover attempted to take over the directorship in 1717–1720, but without success.
 The Electors of Saxony would head the Protestant body until the end of the Holy Roman Empire.